rkn411/moneylion-mobileautomation/README.md

 # moneylion-mobileautomation
 # cucumber-bdd-api-java-maven

-This framework can be used for Automating Rest Assured API's, using BDD approach
+This is common framework can be used for Automating Android,iOS apps and Rest Assured API's, using BDD approach

 # Environment Setup:
 Install Java JDK/JRE should be 8